How to Get A Personal Loan on Lower Interest Rates

 The first factor that affects your interest rate is the economy.
 While you don’t control the economy, you should understand its impact a little so that you can make smart borrowing decisions.
 When interest rates are rising, for example, replacing variable rate credit card debt with a fixed-rate personal loan could be a smart decision.
 So it pays to pay attention.

-What causes the Prime Rate to change?
-Economic conditions.
-When the economy is weak and investors are uncertain, they tend to pull money from the stock market and place it in safe investments like government-guaranteed bonds (Treasuries).
+Economic conditions cause the prime rate to change.
+When the economy is weak and investors are uncertain, they tend to pull money from the stock market and place it in safe investments like government-guaranteed bonds (treasuries).
 And nervous investors become willing to accept lower interest rates in return for safety.
 That causes interest rates for other loans to fall as well.
 The opposite is also true – when the economy is booming, prices increase, inflation becomes a concern, and interest rates rise.

 Personal Loan Credit Grades: How Do You Stack Up?